ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/relay.md

 Sometimes a mutation might affect other parts of our application as well.
 Maybe the `likePost` mutation needs to update an Activity Feed.

-For this scenario we can expose a `query` field on our payload type to allow the client application to fetch everything it needs to update its state in one round trip.
+For this scenario, we can expose a `query` field on our payload type to allow the client application to fetch everything it needs to update its state in one round trip.

 ```sdl
 type LikePostPayload {